mertalver/FlutterApps/README.md

 # Flutter Apps
 🚀 Flutter Learning Series Repository 📱

 This GitHub repository serves as my personal workspace for improving my skills in mobile app development using Flutter.
-This repository contains projects, topics I've learned, and experiments I've conducted while exploring the Flutter ecosystem.
+This repository contains projects and experiments I've conducted while exploring the Flutter ecosystem.

 📚 Project and Learning Notes:
 - Each project and experiment is enclosed in a separate folder to keep track of my progress and what I've learned.